 Constant clenching and grinding of the teeth can cause not only the aforementioned symptoms, but it may also contribute to TMJ (temporomandibular joint) dysfunction, which has a long list of side effects associated with pain in the head and neck.
 Teeth rubbing together consistently will result in surface wear over time, which will cause dental problems.
 Insomnia, eating disorders, and depression can result from bruxism if left untreated.

 It may seem impossible to stop an unconscious habit, but treatments are available to help you beat your bruxism.
 If bruxism is suspected, Dr. Locke will thoroughly examine your teeth, oral tissue, and muscles for further signs of the condition, and design a treatment plan if necessary.

 Often, treatment for bruxism involves the use of a custom-made orthodontic appliance, such as a nightguard or splint, to prevent subconscious teeth grinding and clenching during sleep.

 Dr. Locke can provide treatment for bruxism using a variety of different nightguards, so he will work with you to create a solution that is comfortable and effective.
 In most cases, simply wearing a nightguard will eliminate the problem.
 If the condition persists, however, Dr. Locke can suggest a number of alternative treatments and relaxation methods that may relieve symptoms of bruxism.

-Dr. Locke and his team effectively diagnose and treat bruxism as well as TMJ conditions in his Waco dental office.
+Dr. Locke and his team effectively diagnose and treat bruxism as well as TMJ conditions in his Woodway dental office.
 Serving patients in Waco, Hewitt, Woodway, McGregor, and other Central Texas areas, general dentist Dr. Locke has relieved countless patients from bruxism pain.